Bibliography Week

 BIBLIOGRAPHY WEEK happens each year at the end of January when several national organizations devoted to book scholarship and the book arts – the Bibliographical Society of America (BSA), the American Printing History Association (APHA), and the Grolier Club – host annual meetings in New York City.
 The Antiquarian Booksellers Association of America (ABAA) hosts the booksellers’ showcase during the week; the New York Academy of Medicine Library and Columbia University also host lectures.
 Coinciding events throughout the week bring many librarians, scholars, book-sellers, collectors, and others to New York to attend events held all over the City.

 The BSA and other organizations offer a blend of virtual, hybrid, and in-person events that are free and open to the public.
 Blending scholarly rigor with inter-professional collegiality and networking opportunities, Bibliography Week is an opportunity to grow as a scholar, a professional, and an enthusiast in the book world in New York City, one of the best places in the world to further your research.
-For more news and updates, please subscribe to the BSA and ABAA newsletters.
+Subscribe to the BSA and ABAA newsletters for news and updates.

 • January 20–25, 2025